 Predicting migraine attacks before they occur

-Migraine is a prevalent neurological disease affecting 39 million men, women, and children in the U.S. Early detection would help in shortening the migraine attack by taking preventive medication.
+Migraine is a prevalent neurological disease affecting 39 million men, women, and children in the U.S. Early detection would help shorten the migraine attack by taking preventive medication.

 There is a known relationship between sleep disturbances and migraines, and this association is especially strong between nighttime and early morning migraine attacks and sleep problems.

 This study used Empatica E4 wearables and collected the following data before correlating them.
 Data from the electrodermal sensor, heart rate, heart rate variability (HRV), and blood volume pulse.

-The study results show that algorithms designed to understand the differences in these metrics for the nights when users had migraines and for the nights when they did not, can help in predicting migraine accuracy with an accuracy of 84% on average.
+The study results show that algorithms designed to understand the differences in these metrics for the nights when users had migraines and for the nights when they did not, can help predict migraine accuracy with an accuracy of 84% on average.

 Early Detection of Alzheimer’s disease and Parkinsons disease

 One in nine people age 65 and older (11.3%) has Alzheimer’s dementia.
 This disease can be overwhelming for not only the person who has it but also for their caregivers.

 Researchers ( Ju, McLeLand, Holtzman, et al.) studied the linkage between b-amyloid disposition, sleep-wake problems, and preclinical Alzheimer’s disease and published promising results in the JAMA Neurology Journal, “Sleep quality and preclinical Alzheimer disease.”

-This novel study used wrist-based Actigraph wearable to measure three key sleep metrics.
+This novel study used a wrist-based Actigraph wearable to measure three key sleep metrics.